#15 5201 50 St Leduc, Alberta T9E 6T4City Center Mall

 Pam describes her job as an RMT is the perfect fit for her, because she loves people and helping them to feel better.
 “Nothing makes my day more than when a client tells me how amazing they are feeling or the improvement that they have been experiencing.”

 Intra oral massage is just that.
 Pam massages the muscles surrounding the TMJ intra-orally (in the mouth).
 These muscles are not commonly massaged and therefore are often tight and sore from every-day use, teeth grinding, or misaligned biting.
 TMJ massage can address pain and tightness, headaches and clicking/popping in the TMJ allowing the client to feel relief.
 Pam encourages clients to learn which muscles are affected so that they can carry massaging these areas at home to keep them pain-free.
 A TMJ massage can be booked for a 30 minute time slot.
-Some of my current patients have seen relief and changes within a few sessions.
+Some of her current patients have seen relief and changes within a few sessions.

 Whether it is TMJ, cupping, hot stone, therapeutic or relaxation, Pam would love to see you!